FabianoEger/tago-documentation/analysis.rst

 devices
 =======
-When you need to list your devices, or anything related to that, you should use devices service.
+When you need to obtain detailed information your the configuration of your devices, or other data about their operations, you can use *devices* service.

 .list
 -----
-Get a list of all devices of current account.
+Get a list of all devices added in the user account.

 | **Arguments**
 | devices.list([thisArg])2
 | *[thisArg](Function): The function invoked per iteration.*
 |
 | **Returns**
-| *(\*) A list, with informations, of all devices in current account*
+| *(\*) A list of all devices and their detailed information in the account*
 |
 | **Examples**